Motiva/vtkESQui/Documentation/Guide/guide_en.rst

 Installation
 ============

-This sectioncovers the whole process required to have your own copy of *vtkESQui* properly installed and fully working in your computer.
+This section covers the whole process to obtain your own copy of *vtkESQui* properly installed and fully working in your computer.

 Requirements
 ------------